Here is the quick answer if you're not in a reading mood.

 The good news is that you can create an unlimited number of pages just for $15/month.
 Which is much better than Shogun for example, who only allow you 25 pages for $39.

-The bad news is that you can only create regular landing pages — you can’t create product pages or collection pages.
+The bad news is that you can only create regular landing pages — you can’t create product pages or collection pages at all.
 So in this situation, the pricing structure of Pagefly, with a certain amount of each page type, might make more sense.

 You also don’t have access to any pre-built templates.
 You have to start from scratch on each one.
 Which is kind of difficult when you are a beginner and not confident in using page builder apps.